-There is no ever increasing evidence from reliable cognitive and neuro-science research that the learning potential of children can and never will be equal.
+There is now ever increasing evidence from reliable cognitive and neuro-science research that the learning potential of children can and never will be equal.
 Our brains are unique as our faces, both in terms of structure and also what they contain.
-A given level of learning will be always be more difficult for children to achieve than others.
+Any given level of learning will be always be more difficult for certain children to achieve than others, especially in the basic skills.

 Socpie Aims for 2019